 This program provides funding to NJ Colleges for innovative programs for enhancing the backgrounds of entering and second-year STEM students.
 Interested faculty and administrators should contact the the NJSGC director or program coordinator.

-A Rock-SAT team of six to nine students, mentored by New Jersey college faculty throughout the academic year, designs, constructs, tests, and launches a 20 lb. payload on a sounding rocket at NASA's Wallops Island launch facility.
-Students and faculty participate in biweekly NASA teleconference reviews.
+a) Rock-SAT (at Stevens), where a team of six to nine students, mentored by New Jersey college faculty throughout the academic year, designs, constructs, tests, and launches a 20 lb. payload on a sounding rocket at NASA's Wallops Island launch facility.

 - K-12 Bridge Programs

 The K-12 bridge program provides funding for activities run by college faculty and students for K-12 students.
-The goal of the activity should be to develop an interest in STEM subjects and to especially do this for minority and female students.
+The goal of the activity is to develop an interest in STEM subjects and to especially do this for minority and female students.
 The activities must be held at college campuses.
-By mandate, NJSGC does not fund standalone K-12 activities.
+Currently supported activities include TARGET at Rutgers and Partners in Science, at the Liberty Science Center.
+NJSGC does not fund standalone K-12 activities.
 Interested faculty and administrators should contact the the NJSGC director or program coordinator.